 How to Choose Medical Gauze

 Medical gauze is a light material intended for post-surgical wound applications or deep wound healing.
 In this introduction, we will concentrate only on sterile gauze.
 Many medical gauze applications are for direct wound placement and maintaining a sterile environment is paramount for healthy, uninhibited healing.
 The gauze dressings can be medicated or impregnated with antiseptic or made for wound debridement -- specifically in cases where the wound is large and the incidence of necrotic tissue may be present.
 The two general categories of gauze are made from woven and non-woven materials.
+Below is more information on these categories and general gauze usage.

 - Woven Gauze: typically means that the gauze contains layers of woven cotton layered together into multiple-ply sheets.